ben/foundry-ironsworn/README.md

 See `custommoves.ts` for the structure of those objects.

 # System Development

+Here's what you'll need to make changes to this system:

 1. Install Foundry 0.8.8 or later, and start it up.
 2. Install the main `foundry-ironsworn` system, and create a world that uses it.